 - Sea kayak over to a gorgeous island for an incredible snorkeling adventure

 - Prepare a classic Costa Rican meal at a cooking lesson

 Playa Sámara is our home for the first six days of the trip.
-With comfortable yet rustic lodgings at a farmhouse we’ll get to know both the animals and the family that cares for them.
-During our stay in Samara we will spend our time with local students getting our hands dirty working on important projects at a community center.
-Past projects have included painting school buildings, renovating a soccer field, planting trees, or cleaning up and renovating the town park.
+During our stay in Sámara, we will spend our time with local students getting our hands dirty working on important projects at a community center.
+Past projects have included painting school buildings, renovating a soccer field, planting trees, and cleaning up and renovating the town park.
+From our rustic yet comfortable lodgings at a farmhouse, we’ll get to know both the animals and the family that cares for them.